GoogleChrome/web.dev/src/site/content/en/learn/images/descriptive/index.md

 The ratio between a device's logical pixels and physical pixels is the _device pixel ratio_ for that display (DPR).
 DPR is calculated by dividing a viewport's CSS pixels by the device's actual screen resolution.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/2YTBM6TXRoEE2Q3XbFhX.png", alt="A DPR of 2 displayed in a console window", width="800", height="277" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/2YTBM6TXRoEE2Q3XbFhX.png", alt="A DPR of 2 displayed in a console window.", width="800", height="277" %}

 So, the original Pixel has a DPR of 2.6, while the Pixel 6 Pro has a DPR of 3.5.